6 Checks to discover whether a leaking boiler is dangerous

 - If the pressure on your boiler is to low the boiler can make strange clanking and banging noises

-- Again, please do not worry –there’s simply not enough water in the boiler.
+- Again, please do not worry – when this happens, it means there’s simply not enough water in the boiler.

 - The boiler will overheat and the pump will make a grinding noise.
 The safety devices will stop the boiler from running very quickly, if it hasn’t done so already.